icgrp/ese532_handouts/ese532_handouts/hw1/homework_submission.md

         4. Step through program execution without a breakpoint.
 2. **Debug**
     1. Provide the correct output from the terminal.
-    2. Provide code for the corrected function.
+    2. Provide code for the corrected function including the Makefile.
     3. Include a description of how you used the tools to identify the bug.
 (Or confirm a hypothesis you formed about the location of the bug) (5 lines max.)
     4. Answer the question about GDB.
 (3 lines max.)
-    5. Provide code for the `insert_in_order` function.
+    5. Provide code for the `insert_in_order` function, including Makefile.
 3. **C** -- answer the questions about C pointers, compilers, and executables from the [C Refresher](c_refresher) section.

 ## Deliverables